ErikSeewald/Eriks-Java-Collection/Raspberry PI Version/README.md

 # Raspberry PI Version
-Adjusted screensize removed some features to get it to run on my Raspberry PI
+Adjusted screensize and removed some features to get it to run on my Raspberry PI